Shantanusharnagat/DiscordBot/README.md

 * Once your database __Status__ changes to `Active` it's ready to use!

-Connect your Astra data to your Glitch app:
+Connect your Astra DB data to your Glitch app:

 ![Astra ID](https://cdn.glitch.com/ae313032-8fbd-4b72-bdc1-d5a86e415b34%2Fastra-id.jpg?v=1623160673028)